snychka/WebTextToHtml/README.txt

 - test on multiple browsers
 - enforce better pswd. rules by instead using SqlMembershipProvider
 - read in tornado text from file, as opposed to hardcoding it in View (maybe)
+- use interfaces to allow for IoC and unit testing
+- figure out more portable version of wrap=off